uzluisf/CS460-notes/notes/01-introduction.md

 ## Programming Paradigms (Another Way)

-Object-oriented, concurrent, etc. are not paradigms indendent of the others.
+Object-oriented, concurrent, etc. are not paradigms independent of the others.
 Thus:

 ```text